Personal System/2 Model 25 Information and Software

 Be Mindful of your IRQs

 The IRQs that the 8086 Model 25 uses are based around the XT model since it is an XT system.
-Therefore for instance, the hard disk is on IRQ 5, which otherwise would be the case on later systems.
+Therefore for instance, the hard disk is on IRQ 5, which otherwise wouldn't be the case on later systems.

 0 - System Timer (used by default)